bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Wrapping up

-In this quickstart, you've learned to configure Bufstream for Iceberg, manage a local Bufstream environment, and run queries against Iceberg data—everything you need to start planning, building, and deploying high-quality, stream-based data products within your organization.
+In this quickstart, you've learned to configure Bufstream for Iceberg, manage a local Bufstream environment, and run queries against Iceberg data — everything you need to start planning, building, and deploying high-quality, stream-based data products within your organization.

 ## Further reading